The Internet-of-Things Meets Business Process Management: A Manifesto: Intersections/challenges

-\paragraph{C 9 -- Specifying the autonomy level of IoT things.} Objects in the IoT are able to react to events by executing tasks or entire processes.
-The execution of the latter is typically asynchronous and sometimes not explicitly started from a central coordinator.
+Objects in the IoT are able to react to events by executing tasks or entire processes.
+The execution of the latter ones is typically asynchronous and sometimes not explicitly started from a central coordinator.
 The execution of tasks or processes may further trigger certain reactions, for example the start of another process to correct deviating behavior.
 Yet, it is unfeasible to grant things full autonomy to decide everything without supervision.
 Hence, there has to be a concept of autonomy levels that dictate if things need supervision and may be vetoed, be it an individual or a group.
-Currently, there is no universal way to talk about these levels of autonomy or to resolve conflicts originating from this distinction \cite{RN26,RN17}.
-While different conceptualizations of individual and group autonomy exist, they have not been transferred to BPM yet.
-Moreover, there is a lack of understanding on how to express them in a business process model, e.g. using patterns or further attributes.
+Currently, there is no universal way to represent these levels of autonomy or to resolve conflicts originating from this distinction~\cite{parasuraman2000model,schillo2003taxonomy}.
+While different conceptualizations of individual and group autonomy exist, they have not been transferred to BPM or IoT yet.